viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-1.md

     secret_key = "your-secret-key”
 }
 ```
-We are telling terraform that our provider is AWS and we want provision resources on `us-east-1` region.
+We are telling terraform that our provider is AWS, and we want provision resources on
+`us-east-1` region.
 We're also setting aws credentials having the roles and policies needed to manage API Gateway (we could set the credentials as environment variables as well).
 I's important set the version of terraform aws plugin to avoid upgrades with breaking changes issues.
-Now, we can init terraform in this project running in terminal:
+Now, we can start terraform in this project running in terminal:
 ```sh
 $ terraform init
 ```